rhanulewicz/Rhyme-Bot/README.md

 # How-to

-This program is run from using command-line Python using the following parameters:
+This program is run using command-line Python using the following parameters:
 ```
 python RhymeBot.py dictionaryFilename sentenceListFilename k user_phrase
 ```